Cerest/IQTMaterials/Module 6: Testing.md

 6. Now we get into the testing.
 All testing frameworks use an Assert command.
 On a new line, type `Assert.` and look through the tool tips.
 Did you find a command to see whether or not wo values were equal?
 6. Your GetAreaTest should now look like the following,
 ```
 [TestMethod]
 public void GetAreaTest()
 {
 	var nameOfTriangle = new Triangle(3,4,5);
 	int expected = QWUICKMAFS;
 	double actual = nameOfTriangle.GetArea();
 	Assert.FINDTHECORRECTCOMMAND(expected, actual);
 }
  ```
-6. To run this.
+6. Don't forget to **comment!** To run this.
 On the top bar, go to Tests --> Run All Tests.
 And hopefully there should be green checkboxes.
+6. Write a test that verifies that the area of a circle with radius `2/sqrt(pi)` is what you think it is to verify that your implementation of GetArea for Circle is correct.
 6. We are not done.
 NONE of his was TDD.
 This was just simply demonstrating how to do the most basic of tests.

-6. Write a test that verifies that the area of a circle with radius `2/sqrt(pi)` is what you think it is to verify that your implementation of GetArea for Circle is correct.
+## TDD Methodology ##
+To save time, please read this article, https://medium.com/javascript-scene/tdd-changed-my-life-5af0ce099f80.